Category Archives: fun

 How many stations are there on the Shanghai Metro?

 The Shanghai Metro is one of the longest metro stations in the world.
-How stations does it have, as of May 2013?
-That’s s slightly tricky question to answer, for a number of reasons:
+How stations does it have, as of December 2014?
+That’s a slightly tricky question to answer, for a number of reasons:

 Which lines to include?

-For the purposes of this article, we’re including the twelve lines which provide regular metro service: that’s Lines 1 through 11, and Line 13.
-Line 12 is not yet open.
+For the purposes of this article, we’re including the fourteen lines which provide regular metro service: that’s Lines 1 through Line 13 and Line 16.

 Which stations to include?